jverzani/Mustache.jl/docs/src/index.md

 The `varname` version will match variables in a view such as a dictionary or a module.

-The `:symbol` version will match variables passed in via named tuple or keyword arguments.
+The `:symbol` version will match variables passed in via named tuple or keyword arguments; also dictionaries with symbols for keys.

 ```@example mustache
 b = "be"